 Paternity suit - A legal proceeding to determine the father of a child born to parents who were not married to each other when the child was born.

-Payee - the person or agency to whom support is sent.
+Payee - the person or agency to whom support is sent; usually the custodial parent.
 Also called the recipient of support.

 Payer - A person ordered to pay support.

 Petition - A formal written request to the court.